buildbot/buildbot/master/docs/tutorial/firstrun.rst

 As a consequence of this, your slave will need access to the git_ command in order to checkout some code.
 Be sure that it is installed, or the builds will fail.

-To save some time, we will use the same sandbox we created before.
+Same as we did for our master, we will create a virtualenv for our slave next to the other one.
-It would however be completely ok to do this in a separate sandbox, or even on another computer - as long as the *slave* computer is able to connect to the *master* one:
+It would however be completely ok to do this on another computer - as long as the *slave* computer is able to connect to the *master* one:

 .. code-block:: bash

   cd
+  cd tmp
+  virtualenv --no-site-packages bb-slave
-  cd tmp/buildbot
+  cd bb-slave

 Install the ``buildslave`` command: